7 Considerations for Structuring Land Loan Payments

 laptop, glasses, calculator and pencil on wooden desk

-When you take out a land loan or refinance one, you know that you are required to make regular payments over the life of the loan.
-What you may not understand are the factors that go into determining that payment and how they impact your cost of ownership and cash flow.
-Let's take a look:
+When you take out a land loan or refinance one, you know regular payments will be required over the life of the loan.
+What may not be as clear is how those payments impact your cash flow, interest costs and long-term financial flexibility.

-The amount of your payment is determined by four primary factors:
+First, it’s important to understand that your loan payment is determined by four primary factors:

 #